 About the Alliance

-The Lower Platte River Corridor Alliance (LPRCA) is a consortium of three Natural Resources Districts (NRDs) and six state agencies dedicated to working with people to protect the long-term vitality of the Lower Platte River Corridor.
+The Lower Platte River Corridor Alliance (LPRCA) began in 1996 as a consortium of three Natural Resources Districts (NRDs) and six state agencies dedicated to working with people to protect the long-term vitality of the Lower Platte River Corridor.

 The Lower Platte River Corridor is generally defined as the Lower Platte River, the bluffs, and the adjoining public and private lands located within the floodplain of the Lower Platte River from Columbus to the mouth of the river near Plattsmouth.
 This area, which runs 110 miles, supports exceptional biodiversity and serves as a valuable resource for Nebraskans.